Bedouin: Early history

 Historically, the Bedouin engaged in nomadic herding, agriculture and sometimes fishing in the Syrian steppe since 6000 BCE.
 By about 850 BCE, a complex network of settlements and camps was established.
 The earliest Arab tribes emerged from Bedouins.

-A major source of income for these people was the taxation of caravans, and tributes collected from non-Bedouin settlements.
+By the time of the Roman Empire's establishment, the Bedouin national identity had been established and they were recognizable as a single people with often warring "families, clans, and tribes".
+A major source of income for this people was the taxation of caravans, and tributes collected from non-Bedouin settlements.
 They also earned income by transporting goods and people in caravans pulled by domesticated camels across the desert.
 Scarcity of water and of permanent pastoral land required them to move constantly.

 The Moroccan traveller Ibn Battuta reported that in 1326 on the route to Gaza, the Egyptian authorities had a customs post at Qatya on the north coast of Sinai.
 Here Bedouin were being used to guard the road and track down those trying to cross the border without permission.

 The Early Medieval grammarians and scholars seeking to develop a system of standardizing the contemporary Classical Arabic for maximal intelligibility across the Arabophone areas, believed that the Bedouin spoke the purest, most conservative variety of the language.
 To solve irregularities of pronunciation, the Bedouin were asked to recite certain poems, whereafter consensus was relied on to decide the pronunciation and spelling of a given word.